project-march/ProjectMarch/doc/march_packages/march_input_device.rst

 How to run Wireless
 ^^^^^^^^^^^^^^^^^^^

+.. todo:: (Electro) Document how to change the input device to wireless mode

 .. note:: Make sure the pc that needs to receive the messages and the input device are on the same hotspot.